saltict/availproject.github.io/docs/about/accounts.md

 NEVER share your seed phrase with anyone and keep it in a secure and offline location.
 Anyone with access to your seed phrase can gain control of your account.
 :::

-## Creating an Account on the Kate Testnet
+## Creating an Account on the Goldberg Testnet

 ### 1. Open the Explorer